 Angela Kelley started with Triangle in 1999 and has performed for over ten years in a variety of assemblies for the King County’s Waste Reduction and Recycling Schools Program.
 Her strength and diversity as an actor means she can create a wide range of characters that bring to life the messages of the assembly year after year.
 Most recently, she also appeared in the Seattle City Light assembly, Shrinking Bigfoot, which educates students about their carbon footprint and how they can reduce it.

 Angela is a committed educator and able to handle large audiences of active children effectively, as well as smaller groups in classroom settings.
 She has written, produced and directed musicals for a variety of elementary schools.
 Currently, she teaches acting, voice and singing to all ages and is a professional voice-over artist.

-Before working at Triangle, she worked as a classroom teacher and a dance specialist with Seattle Public Schools for nine years.
-Annalisa has also served as a Peace Corps Volunteer in Romania.
-She earned a B.A. from the University of Washington and an Education Certification through Seattle Pacific University.
+Before joining Triangle, she worked as a classroom teacher and a dance specialist with Seattle Public Schools for nine years and served as a Peace Corps Education Volunteer in Romania.
+She earned a B.A. from the University of Washington and an Education Certification endorsed in elementary education through Seattle Pacific University.